XDCODER-DEV/Backend_Developer_with_Generative_AI_Focus_Assignment/README.md

 ![alt text](image/chatbot.png)

-Please check the pdf ```assignment.pdf``` for main task and its content for descriptive information about generative AI chatbot.
+Please check the pdf ```assignment.pdf``` for main task and i have share more descriptive information about generative AI chatbot in this pdf file.
 [click here](assignment.pdf)

 # Bonus Task (Optional)